StareInTheAir/dldu-points/README.md

 # dldu-points

-A web application that displays a total and detailed score when playing a DLDU run on stream.
-It's designed to be integrated into OBS as a browser source.
-A Google Docs sheet is used as the data source and changing it automatically updates the current score.
+A web application that displays a total and detailed score during a DLDU run on stream.
+It is designed to integrate into OBS as a browser source.
+The application uses a Google Docs sheet as its data source, ensuring that any changes made to the sheet automatically update the score in real-time.

 ## Demo